vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 waveforms, delays, and absent, zero, fractional, or full observed maxima.
 The full build is warning-free and all 20 CTest targets pass.

+### Use prepared synth values directly

+SoundFont layout now borrows its selected prepared instruments, as its presets already do, instead of copying every region and modulation vector.
+The prepared data outlives layout and encoding.
+Attenuation writing accepts the decoded sample directly, removing a fabricated source Sample used only to carry attenuation.
+Sample decoding also consumes the temporary reference set directly instead of copying it into a second set.

+This removes two production lines and three unnecessary copies/constructions.
+The temporary sanitized SF2/DLS comparison remains byte-identical across 2,304 scenarios per exporter.
+The full build is warning-free and all 20 CTest targets pass; no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,